 One person in the car was the driver of the taxi.

-Veterans Today wants to thank the Russia Military Police who organized the exchange without bloodshed.
+VT wants to thank the Russia Military Police who organized the exchange without bloodshed.

 Militant groups around Syria are currently taking advantage of the conflict in Idlib and have become a defact Mafia, stealing cars, looting businesses and engaging in widespread criminal activity against the Syrian people.